-Elana Zaiman, loves connecting with people.
+Elana Zaiman loves connecting with people.
 In her book, The Forever Letter, she encourages us to deepen, heal, and uplift our relationships with the people who matter to us most.
 Elana is the first woman rabbi from a family spanning six generations of rabbis.
-She travels throughout North America as a scholar-in-residence, inspirational speaker, and workshop facilitator.
-She’s a chaplain at The Summit at First Hill, a retirement community in Seattle; a certified Wise Aging instructor (IJS), and Adjunct Faculty at Seattle’s Harborview Hospital CPE Program.
-In addition, she is the Ethics and Spirituality columnist for LivFun, a publication for Leisure Care retirement facilities in 10 states, and she has been published in The Gettysburg Review, The Sun, Post Road, American Letters & Commentary, and elsewhere.
+She serves as an inspirational speaker and as a scholar-in-residence, and workshop facilitator to audiences throughout North America.
+She’s a chaplain at a retirement community in Seattle; a certified Wise Aging instructor (IJS), and adjunct faculty at a local Seattle hospital’s CPE Program.
+For ten years she served as the Ethics and Spirituality columnist for LivFun, a publication for Leisure Care retirement facilities in 10 states, and she has been published in The Gettysburg Review, The Sun, Post Road, American Letters & Commentary, and elsewhere.
 Elana also volunteers as a co-partner in the Seattle Limbe Sewing Circle, an intergenerational and interracial community which brings together Jews, Muslims, and Christians to create feminine hygiene kits for girls in Cameroon, Africa.
-Elana lives in Seattle, Washington with her husband and their son.
+Elana lives in Seattle, Washington with her husband and son.